 Always insist on checking candy before your kid starts to dig in and remove anything that you feel is suspect (or your favorite – hey, parents get to enjoy Halloween too!).
 In particular, any treats that were homemade, not in its original wrapper, or appeared to have been opened should be discarded.
 We know your kids will likely complain, but there will be plenty of candy left over for them to enjoy.

 We hope that you found these Trick-or-Treating Safety Tips helpful and that you and your kids have a wonderful time!

-As always, should you ever have a need for any of our services, please do not hesitate to Contact Our Offices!
+As always, should you ever have a need for any of our services, please do not hesitate to contact your local Disaster Blaster!